All too often people only react to contentious, or hotly debated, issues with emotion and not facts.

 A simple tool kit for citizen activists

-One of our experts, John Werring, has been involved in the environmental movement for over 20 years.
-He has shared some simple yet effective tactics to enable you to take matters into your own hands when dealing with contentious environmental issues.
+Our experts have been involved in the environmental movement for decades.
+They have shared some simple yet effective tactics to enable you to take matters into your own hands when dealing with contentious environmental issues.

 Learn how to: